c-wenlong/cellular-automata/docs/README.md

 - `wolf_starvation_chance`: 30% - A higher chance of wolf starvation due to increased competition.
 - `sheep_starvation_chance`: 20% - An increased chance of sheep starvation as they are more likely to be preyed upon.

-This set represents an environment where predators are more dominant, potentially leading to rapid prey depletion and higher starvation risks for predators.
+This set represents an environment where predators are more dominant, leading to rapid prey depletion and higher starvation risks for predators, eventually, the wolves will be wiped out.

 ### Set 3: Prey-Heavy Environment